Best cheap smartwatch for Android 2024

 Reasons to avoid

-Compared to the Fitbit Versa 3, the Versa 4 lost the old Fitbit OS' third-party apps, replaced by Google Maps and Google Wallet—arguably more useful.
+Compared to the Fitbit Versa 3, the Versa 4 lost the old Fitbit OS' third-party apps, replacing them with Google Maps and Google Wallet—which are arguably more useful.
 More frustratingly, it no longer supports Google Assistant, nor music storage or playback controls like the Versa 3 did.
 That makes it less of a "smart" watch than its predecessor.
 You still have Alexa commands, but the Wi-Fi antenna is disabled, making responses slower than they should be.

-Still, you get a 6-day watch with a gorgeously bright AMOLED display, built-in GPS with an altimeter for judging elevation, Bluetooth calling, continuous heart rate, blood oxygen, heart rate variance (HRV), and breathing rate.
-It's enough for Fitbit to give you a ton of insights into your Daily Readiness and your overall wellness, so long as you keep subscribing to Fitbit Premium after the free 6-month trial ends.
+Still, you get a 6-day watch with a gorgeously bright AMOLED screen, integrated GPS with an altimeter for judging elevation, Bluetooth calling, continuous heart rate, blood oxygen, heart rate variance (HRV), and breathing rate tracking.
+It's enough for Fitbit to give you a ton of insights into your Daily Readiness and overall wellness, so long as you keep subscribing to Fitbit Premium after the free 6-month trial ends.

 Attribute | Quick look | Score |